-2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
-This can change from one year to the next.
+1 It is for the linked school to decide whether to give priority to our pupils in its admissions policy.
+That can change from one year to the next, following public consultation.

-3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
-See Devon's Education Transport Policy for full details or eligibility to school transport.
+2 For Devon-resident children.
+Where the school is further than a walking distance of 2 miles.
+See the Education Transport Policy for full details.